James Island · Mobile Automotive Locksmith

 Cut and program on site

-Key cut from the code or the lock, transponder paired to the immobilizer, proximity fob synced to the ECU.
+Key cut from code or lock, transponder paired to the immobilizer, proximity fob synced to the ECU — done on the island wherever the vehicle sits.

 04

-Almost every vehicle on the island has an immobilizer.
-The engine won't fire unless it recognizes a chip paired to that exact car.
-Cutting a key that turns the lock is the easy half — pairing it to the immobilizer so the car accepts it is the part that takes real equipment.
+The boat trucks at Riverland Terrace, the beach SUVs running Folly Road, the commuters on the Connector — almost every vehicle on James Island has an immobilizer.
+The engine won't fire unless it recognizes a chip registered to that exact car.
+Cutting a blade is the fast part.
+Pairing the chip to the immobilizer so the vehicle actually starts is what requires real equipment and the right tools.

-On push-to-start vehicles the fob and the ECU talk constantly, so adding a proximity key means registering it to that network.
-When every key is gone there's nothing to copy, so I read the immobilizer data directly and build one — the same work a dealer does, except at the landing or in your driveway.
+Push-to-start fobs talk to the ECU constantly, so adding a proximity key means enrolling it to that system.
+When every key is gone — including the one that went in the river — there's nothing to copy from, so I read the immobilizer data directly and build a key from scratch, right at the ramp or in your driveway off Camp Road.

 Handled on site